matfantinel/enhanced-css-slider/README.md

 - Add Previous/Next arrows to a slider;
 - Add looping functionality;

-It ==does not add or alter any markup==, it merely adds behaviors to existing elements.
+It **does not add or alter any markup**, it merely adds behaviors to existing elements.

 ## How to use